hyper-expanse/dotfiles/debian/personal-desktop.md

 At this point Steam is installed on the system and can be accessed from the Applications menu.

+## LinuxBrew

+Navigate to the [LinuxBrew](https://github.com/Linuxbrew/brew) and install all the required packages for your Linux distribution.

+## Personal Dotfiles

+A collection of useful automation tools, and setup scripts, are kept in a publically accessible repository for consumption by any individual that wishes to replicate the same environment I use.

+Installation instructions are available in the dotfile project's [README](https://gitlab.com/hyper-expanse/dotfiles/blob/master/README.md).

 ## Radio Stations

 A collection of high quality, and highly recommended, radio stations.
 Playlists will need to be retrieved from their respective radio station websites.